jwithington/personal-goals/README.md

 - [X] Watch another movie
 - [ ] Write a blog post
 - [ ] Consider separating out Hard Like Algebra and jimwithington.com as far as blog posting
-- [ ] Tally up where i am for 52 movies this year
+- [ ] Tally up where I am for 52 movies this year
 - [ ] Watch ST:TNG
 - [ ] Watch another ST:TNG
 - [ ] Add some new feature to Tot site (carousel? auto-post? mask that says Tot over the photo?)